althonos/pyjess/docs/guide/optimizations.rst

     N->left = KdTreeNode_create(idx,split,type,u,dim);
     N->right = KdTreeNode_create(&idx[split],n-split,type,u,dim);

 While implemented very efficiently, QuickSort has an average runtime complexity of :math:`O(nlog(n))`.
-Given that the algorithm is only used here to search for the median, and that the sort order is actually irrelevant, we replaced it with the `QuickSelect <https://en.wikipedia.org/wiki/Quickselect>`_ algorithm, which can retrieve the median with an averate runtime complexity of :math:`O(n)`.
+Given that the algorithm is only used here to search for the median, and that the sort order is actually irrelevant, we replaced it with the `QuickSelect <https://en.wikipedia.org/wiki/Quickselect>`_ algorithm, which can retrieve the median with an average runtime complexity of :math:`O(n)`.

 Approximate annulus intersection